 1 day workshop, 6 hours long.
 Starts at 9am.
 Breaks at noon for lunch, either bring your own or visit one of the restaurants in Three Points, resumes at 1pm until 4pm.

-4 dates available, limited to 6 persons per class.
+Space limited to 6 persons per class.
 Class fee is $150.
 You can choose to pay the full amount or hold your space by choosing 1/2 down with remainder due at the class by clicking on the drop down tab below.
 Ages 10-17 are half price when accompanied by an adult.

 $65 per month.
 Prepay or pay on arrival (just message or email that you will be attending).
 This course is held once a month on the third Saturday (fourth Saturday in July) at 1:30pm.
 Especially designed for what is happening in the hives that month!
 Classroom & Hands on experience to take home and apply to your own colonies.
 This is especially helpful to those that only have one hive and need to have other hives to compare to.
 We will discuss and treat for Mites, pollen & nectar sources, how and when to feed, how and when to harvest honey, dearths & overwintering, robbing, laying worker, when to requeen, requeening european and africanized hives, swarm prevention, when to reduce hives and when to increase the size of a hive, preventing wax worms and much more.
 All information pertinent to that particular month.
 Holidays may interrupt class scheduling, if that occurs attendees will be notified of a different date for that month.
 Class participants will be eligible to win a prize from a drawing held each month.
 Participants also get to check out books from our library to be returned the next month to encourage Q&A period after each class.
 If you miss a class you may roll over to next month.
 Prerequisite Beekeeping 101 class or equivalent experience.

 5 Deep Frames in a reusable cardboad nuc box.
 Includes established European queen, 4 frames of brood and one frame of honey.